rwilcox/gulp-vuesplit/readme.md

 A trivial solution for splitting `.vue` files for [VueJS](http://vuejs.org) at compile time for later processing using "normal" CSS and JavaScript tools.

 Supports CSS module preprocessing for prevention of naming conflicts between components.

+Uses a memory cache during runtime to omit regenerating files with probably unchanged content.

 ## Links